Sitecore-Hackathon/2023-Team-Legion/README.md

 ⟹ Sitecore SXA module: RenderingConverter.

--   Convert SXA controller renderings to Json rendering
+-   Convert SXA controller renderings to Headless Json rendering
 -   Our module helps to extend standard Headless Experience Accelerator with renderings from Sitecore Experience Accelerator

 ## Pre-requisites and Dependencies